Spati01/Spati01/README.md

 <br>

-1. In your `spati01/spati01` repo, add a workflow file at `.github/workflows/snake.yml` using the [Platane/snk](https://github.com/Platane/snk) action.
+1. In your `Spati01/Spati01` repo (this is your GitHub profile repo — same name as your username), add a workflow file at `.github/workflows/snake.yml` using the [Platane/snk](https://github.com/Platane/snk) action.
 2. It regenerates the SVG above on a schedule — once set up, the snake animates your real contribution graph automatically.
 3. Until the workflow runs at least once, this image slot will simply be empty (it won't break the page).